maddenp/condev/README.md

 ### Using a Prebuilt Package

-With your conda activated, the following command install the latest available `condev` package:
+With your conda activated, the following command installs the latest available `condev` package:

 ``` bash
 conda install -y -c maddenp condev